Thartvigsen/thartvigsen.github.io/README.md

 # News

+- **January 18, 2019: Workshop** - Attended the Geometric Analysis Approach to AI Workshop at Harvard University.
 - **November 15, 2018: Master's Thesis** - Successfully defended Master's Thesis: Adaptively-Halting RNN for Tunable Early Classification of Time Series.
 - **August 02, 2018: REU Mentoring Complete** - Mentored two undergraduate REU students, resulting in one paper and one poster.
 They submitted a paper to the MIT URTC and their poster will be presented at the Research Experience for Undergraduates Symposium in Washington, D.C.
 - **June 15, 2018: Paper in Review** - We submitted one paper on Early Classification of MRSA Infections to CCIS.